zhifanzhu/hamer/README.md

 Under development.

-# HaMeR: Hand Mesh Recovery
+# Orignal: HaMeR: Hand Mesh Recovery
 Code repository for the paper:
 **Reconstructing Hands in 3D with Transformers**